 Umbria

-Umbria may be one of Italy's smaller regions but serves to accommodate some of the finest art and architecture in the country and is famous for its intriguing villages and medieval hill-perched towns, like Todi, Orvieto, Spoleto, Gubbio, Perugia, Trevi, Spello, Assisi, which are said to be one of the most impressive in the country.
+Umbria may be one of Italy's smaller regions, but it accommodates some of the finest art and architecture in the country and is famous for its intriguing villages and medieval hilltop towns like Todi, Orvieto, Spoleto, Gubbio, Perugia, Trevi, Spello, and Assisi, which are considered some of the most impressive in the country.

 Area: 8,456 sq Km